javacc21/javacc21/README.md

 And then you can do a build by invoking ant from the top-level directory.
 You should also be able to run the test suite by running "ant test".

 If you are interested in this project, either as a user or as a developer, feel free to join us on our [Gitter chat channel](https://gitter.im/javacc21/javacc21).
-You can also sign up on our [Discourse forum](https://discuss.parsers.org/) and post any questions or suggestions there.
+You can also sign up on our [Flarum forum](https://discuss.congocc.org/) and post any questions or suggestions there.